Faculty Profile

 BS | 1981 | Computer Science & Economics, Allegheny College

-Lori Pollock is a Professor in the Department of Computer and Information Sciences at the University of Delaware.
+Lori Pollock is an Emerita Professor in the Department of Computer and Information Sciences at the University of Delaware.
 She was named Alumni Distinguished Professor in 2016.
 She earned her Ph.D. and M.S. in Computer Science at the University of Pittsburgh in 1986 and 1983, respectively, and her B.S. in Computer Science and Economics at Allegheny College in 1981.

 Her research currently focuses on helping software engineers maintain and test their large software systems, as well as computer science education.
 Her research has been continuously supported through the years by numerous grants from the National Science Foundation and the Army Research Laboratory.
 She is coauthor of 7 best paper awards and one influential paper award since 2010.
 She served as an Associate Editor for the ACM Transactions on Software Engineering and Methodology (TOSEM).
 She regularly serves as a program committee member and reviewer for the major conferences and journals in software engineering, programming language design and implementation, and computer science education.
 She served on the executive committee and as an officer of ACM SIGPLAN for several terms.